-Mr. Stanley Rader, who is vice president for the Work's financial affairs, mentioned that the Ambassador International Cultural Foundation plans to assist in the making of a film in Swaziland that would be used to produce funds throughout the world for handicapped children.
+Mr. Stanley Rader, who is vice president for the Work's financial affairs, mentioned that the Ambassador International Cultural Founda tion plans to assist in the making of a film in Swaziland that would be used to produce funds throughout the world for handicapped children.
 Mr. Rader said that the producer of the film has seen a particularly valuable crippled-children's school in Swaziland (St. Joseph's School), and the AICF hopes to help this cause.
 The king mentioned that he knew of St. Joseph's and that he was very pleased with its work.
 Mr. Armstrong said he had always wanted to visit Swaziland, and this visit was his first.

 At Home in Swaziland

 The king said: "Please realize that you are at home and you are welcome to Swaziland and we are pleased to have you here."

-have you here."

 The entire group with the king -

-his counselors, his secretary, his

-prime minister - all spoke the traditional greeting of welcome to Mr.
+his counselors, his secretary, his prime minister - all spoke the traditional greeting of welcome to Mr.

+tional greeting of welcome to Mr.

 Armstrong at this point.

 Then they begin discussing age.

-The king asked how old Mr. Armstrong was; he replied that he is in his 85th year.
-The king looked absotutely surprised and said he could not Then they begin discussing age.
-The king asked how old Mr. Armstrong was; he replied that he is in his 85th year.
+The king asked how old Mr. Armstrong was; he replied that he is in his

+85th year.
 The king looked absolutely surprised and said he could not believe it.
 (The king himself is 76.)
 Mr. Armstrong continued that President Jomo Kenyatta of Kenya and Haile Selassie, the late emperor of Ethiopia, were both the same age as himself, and the last contact from Haile Selassie before his arrest was a Telex of congratulations to Mr. Armstrong on his 82nd birthday.

 They then discussed details of the trip.